sagar-singh20/Mask-Coverage-Detection/README.md

 > Adnane Cabani, Karim Hammoudi, Halim Benhabiles, and Mahmoud Melkemi, "MaskedFace-Net - A dataset of correctly/incorrectly masked face images in the context of COVID-19", Smart Health, ISSN 2352-6483, Elsevier, 2020. https://doi.org/10.1016/j.smhl.2020.100144 [Preprint version available at arXiv:2008.08016]

+> Karim Hammoudi, Adnane Cabani, Halim Benhabiles, and Mahmoud Melkemi,"Validating the correct wearing of protection mask by taking a selfie: design of a mobile application "CheckYourMask" to limit the spread of COVID-19", CMES-Computer Modeling in Engineering & Sciences, Vol.124, No.3, pp. 1049-1059, 2020, DOI:10.32604/cmes.2020.011663

 ## Data Preparation